-We are externally managed by the Adviser pursuant to an advisory agreement (the "Advisory Agreement") and currently we have no employees.
+We are externally managed by the Adviser pursuant to an advisory agreement (the "Advisory Agreement") and currently we have no employees other than personnel employed by a portfolio entity acquired in connection with our acquisition of Simply Self Storage in December 2020, none of whom are executive officers of the Company.
 We do not directly compensate our executive officers, or reimburse the Adviser or its affiliates for the salaries, bonuses, benefits and severance payments for persons who also serve as our executive officers.
 The Compensation Committee's primary duties are described in its charter and include:

-- to the extent that we award compensation and/or any other employee benefits to our Chief Executive Officer, reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating the performance of our Chief Executive Officer in light of those goals and objectives, and either as a committee or together with the other independent directors (as directed by our Board of Directors) to determine and approve our Chief Executive Officer's compensation based on this evaluation; - to the extent that the Company awards compensation and/or any other employee benefits to non-Chief Executive Officer management, considering the recommendations of the Chief Executive Officer with respect to such non-Chief Executive Officer management's compensation and determining and approving such compensation and/or other employee benefits or recommending that the Board of Directors approve such compensation and/or other employee benefits; - to the extent that we award incentive compensation and/or equity-based compensation directly to our employees, if any, or the employees of any external advisor, or to such advisor's affiliates or any of their respective employees, reviewing and making recommendations to our Board of Directors with respect to such incentive compensation plans and equity-based compensation plans or any material changes to any such existing plans and discharging and administering its responsibilities under any such plans as required by the terms thereof;
+to the extent that we award compensation and/or any other employee benefits to our Chief Executive Officer, reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating the performance of our Chief Executive Officer in light of those goals and objectives, and either as a committee or together with the other independent directors (as directed by our Board of Directors) to determine and approve our Chief Executive Officer's compensation based on this evaluation;

-- to the extent that we are required or elect to include a compensation discussion and analysis ("CD&A") in our annual proxy statement, overseeing the preparation of the CD&A and related disclosures for inclusion in our annual report or proxy statement in accordance with the rules of the SEC; - to the extent that we are required or elect to include a CD&A in our annual proxy statement, preparing and approving any Compensation Committee report required to be included in our annual report or proxy statement in accordance with applicable SEC regulations; - to the extent that we administer and/or manage executive compensation programs, periodically reviewing, as and when determined appropriate, executive compensation programs and total compensation levels; - reviewing and making recommendations to our Board of Directors concerning compensation arrangements for members of our Board of Directors who are not employees of the Company, the Adviser or any of its affiliates; - in consultation with management, overseeing regulatory compliance with respect to compensation matters; - reviewing and approving any contracts or other arrangements with our current or former executive officers, including consulting arrangements, employment contracts or severance or termination arrangements; and - performing any other duties or responsibilities expressly delegated to the Compensation Committee by our Board of Directors from time to time relating to our compensation programs.
+- to the extent that the Company awards compensation and/or any other employee benefits to non-Chief Executive Officer management, considering the recommendations of the Chief Executive Officer with respect to such non-Chief Executive Officer management's compensation and determining and approving such compensation and/or other employee benefits or recommending that the Board of Directors approve such compensation and/or other employee benefits; - to the extent that we award incentive compensation and/or equity-based compensation directly to our employees, if any, or the employees of any external advisor, or to such advisor's affiliates or any of their respective employees, reviewing and making recommendations to our Board of Directors with respect to such incentive compensation plans and equity-based compensation plans or any material changes to any such existing plans and discharging and administering its responsibilities under any such plans as required by the terms thereof; - to the extent that we are required or elect to include a compensation discussion and analysis ("CD&A") in our annual proxy statement, overseeing the preparation of the CD&A and related disclosures for inclusion in our annual report or proxy statement in accordance with the rules of the SEC; - to the extent that we are required or elect to include a CD&A in our annual proxy statement, preparing and approving any Compensation Committee report required to be included in our annual report or proxy statement in accordance with applicable SEC regulations; - to the extent that we administer and/or manage executive compensation programs, periodically reviewing, as and when determined appropriate, executive compensation programs and total compensation levels; - reviewing and making recommendations to our Board of Directors concerning compensation arrangements for members of our Board of Directors who are not employees of the Company, the Adviser or any of its affiliates; - in consultation with management, overseeing regulatory compliance with respect to compensation matters; - reviewing and approving any contracts or other arrangements with our current or former executive officers, including consulting arrangements, employment contracts or severance or termination arrangements; and - performing any other duties or responsibilities expressly delegated to the Compensation Committee by our Board of Directors from time to time relating to our compensation programs.